ajwills72/critical-thinking/docs/EvaluatingRiskInteractNotes.md

 demonstrations"

 You then considered which of these two statements was more likely to be true:
-(a) "Linda is a bank teller", (b) "Linda is a feminist bank teller".
-A _teller_ is an American English phrase for the person who works behind the counter in a bank taking in cheques and giving out cash (I can't remember the last time I went into a bank, but apparently such people still exist ...
-I told you it was an old example...)
+(a) "Linda is a shop assistant", (b) "Linda is a feminist shop assistant".
 Most people say Option B is more likely.
 This cannot be true, because the probability of two events both happening can NEVER be higher than the probability of just one happening.
 This is known as the conjunction rule.
 The